 - Race to Recover Elaborate Ancient Roman Mosaics Unearthed in France

-Experts who have examined the fragment of the mosaic that has been exposed are pretty sure they have identified images of Atlas, Hercules, Cupid as well as the very distinctive winged horse, Pegasus.
+Experts who have examined the fragment of the mosaic are pretty sure they have identified images of Atlas, Hercules, Cupid, as well as the very distinctive winged horse, Pegasus.
 A man adorned in a lion skin and wielding a club in battle with a centaur is thought to be Hercules.
 Cupid is thought to be the male shown with a wreath in his left hand.

 Although the craftsmanship of the mosaic is not deemed to be of the highest quality and some of the details are crudely constructed, it is the rarity and range of designs included that makes the find stand out.